alexhgh/Project_Chat/projects/proj1_chat/spec.md

 ## What are sockets?

 A socket is an endpoint of a connection between two programs running across a network.
-Each socket is associated with a particular port number.
+Each socket is associated with a particular PORT number.
 Sockets are an abstraction provided by operating systems: programs create sockets, read from those sockets, and write to those sockets.
-When a program writes to a socket, the operating system sends data out a particular port; similarly, with the operating system receives data on a port, that data can be read from the socket corresponding to that port.
+When a program writes to a socket, the operating system sends data out a particular PORT; similarly, with the operating system receives data on a PORT, that data can be read from the socket corresponding to that PORT.

 In Python, you can create a socket and connect to a remote endpoint by using the [socket library](https://docs.python.org/2/library/socket.html) as follows:

-    import socket
+    imPORT socket
     # The socket constructor accepts a few arguments; the defaults are fine for this class.
     client_socket = socket.socket()
     client_socket.connect(("1.2.3.4", 5678))
     client_socket.sendall("Hello World")

-The example above created a socket and connected it to port 5678 at IP address 1.2.3.4.
+The example above created a socket and connected it to PORT 5678 at IP address 1.2.3.4.
 Then, it sent a "Hello World" message to the server at 1.2.3.4:5678.

 The example above created a client socket that was connected to exactly one remote endpoint.
 When you create a server, you'll typically want to allow multiple remote clients to connect, and you don't usually know the address of those clients when the socket is created.
 As a result, server sockets work differently: